Last Updated on

 benefits.
 If you are applying or have obtained a permit and expect to operate legally, you should be very interested in making sure that others play by the rules as well.
 Additionally, residents will appreciate your contributions to enhancing the local community, whether through funding parks, schools, social programs, infrastructure, or other amenities.
 While nobody enjoys paying taxes, the point here is that doing so can benefit your business so make sure the money you pay your local government counts.

-If you need assistance permitting your business with a local government, our cannabis consultants are happy to provide a free 30 minutes consultation where we learn about what you are trying to accomplish and offer advice about how should move forward.
+If you need assistance permitting your business with a local government, our cannabis consultants are happy to provide a 30 minutes consultation where we learn about what you are trying to accomplish and offer advice about how should move forward.